OneDashRDP/api-docs/Documentation EN.md

 # Authorization

-In the body of each request from the client, the client's API key must be present in the "Api-Key" header:
+In the body of each request, the client's API key must be present in the "Api-Key" header:

     Api-Key: 438b8af15a130133803f0ed0a2ae7d97d58b4605